JoshuaKGoldberg/create-typescript-app/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to `template-typescript-node-package`! 💖
+Thanks for your interest in contributing to `template-typescript-package`! 💖

 > See [DEVELOPMENT.md](./DEVELOPMENT.md) for local development instructions.